muhamadpriasmoro/Sentiment-Analysis-Model/README.md

-# Sentiment-Analysis-Model
+# Sentiment Analysis Model Project
-Sentiment Analysis Model Project
+Project details are in the manual book